-CCDs are illnesses that are long in duration and often do not improve on their own.
+CCDs are diseases that are long in duration and for which there is no specific treatment.
 In many cases, the causes of these diseases are unknown.

 - The factors involved in causing these conditions are not well understood.

 - The symptoms and effects of any CCD can vary greatly among people with the same condition.

 - The longer duration of a CCD can lead to other health complications.
 These can include physical problems such as weakness, fatigue, and difficulty with daily activities (functionality).

 - Any long-term illness can impair relationships, education and career goals, and affect a person’s mental health.

 With all of these conditions, there are no blood or other laboratory tests to confirm a diagnosis.
 They are diagnosed based on symptoms described by the patient and medical assessment.

 Each person with a CCD will experience their disease in a unique way, with symptoms that may or may not exactly match the most common descriptions.
 The most helpful approach to treatment will identify patients’ needs according to their symptoms and day to day functionality.